ChristianRojas09/PokeDex_React/README.md

 Setting up all of the filters was a challenge.
 I created props for all of the regions, types, IDs, and names.
 This way I could pass information retrieved from the API into the prop.
 I then filtered the props based on their value.

-ex: if region name = Kanto and the ID number was **less than 151** then all Pokemon with less than 151 ID numbers were sorted into that region.
+Ex: if region name = Kanto and the ID number was **less than 151** then all Pokemon with less than 151 ID numbers were sorted into that region.

 ---